adamaviv/ic220-s19/units/unit_05.md

 0111     7          1111      15
 ```

 This make sense.
-With 4-bits, we can represent 16 values, couting from
+With 4-bits, we can represent 16 values, counting from
 0-to-15.
-We described this as our **unisigned** interpretation.
+We described this as our **unsigned** interpretation.
 But, what if we
 wanted to have a negative representation?

 ### Sign and Magnitude